 This is one of the easiest ways to get starting on investing as ETFs give you diversification at a friendly entry cost.

 Taking the example of ETFs tracking the Straits Times Index (STI), investors are able to invest in an investment product that tracks the performance of top 30 blue chip stocks in Singapore.

+Investing in ETFs in Singapore has been made more accessible as the Singapore Exchange (SGX) has since, 17 Jan 2022, lowered the board lot size of SGX-listed ETFs to 1 unit.
 Thanks to smaller lot sizes, you can now start investing earlier.
 It’s also easier to start building your own portfolio, which would mean not having to pay management fees to professional asset managers.

 However, do be wary of transaction charges.
 If you are buying in small lots, check if there is a minimum transaction charge (some brokerages charge an absolute minimum brokerage fee per transaction).

-Just move money into your CPF Special Account (CPF SA)
+Top-up your CPF Special Account (CPF SA)

-As a last resort, if you don’t want to invest, you still have your CPF SA.
-Assuming you have sufficient cash in the bank to make the down payment on your flat, and to pay the mortgage, you can move money from your Ordinary Account (OA) to your SA.
+If you have sufficient cash in the bank to make the down payment on your flat, and to pay the mortgage, you can move money from your Ordinary Account (OA) to your SA.